uriel1998/newsbeuter-dangerzone/README.md

 #### Submit to the Wayback Machine (output)

 While there is an official client, I wrote this using curl calls and [API Keys](https://archive.org/account/s3.php).
 You need an account there to get your own API keys.
-Place them into `agaeter.ini`.
+Place them into `agaeter.ini`, or export `WAYBACK_SECRET` and `WAYBACK_ACCESS` as environment variables.

 #### Mastodon via toot (output)